Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The current LoRaWAN MTU is 11 bytes, although 2 bytes FOpts are used by LoRaWAN protocol: 9 bytes are available for SCHC payload + 1 byte FPort field.
-SCHC header is 2 bytes (including FPort) so 1 tile is send in first fragment.
+SCHC header is 2 bytes (including FPort) so 1 tile is sent in first fragment.

 | LoRaWAN Header                        | LoRaWAN payload (6 bytes) |